Process Improvement > Introduction to DMAIC

 - Technology: Slow CRM system, knowledge base hard to search.

-- Analyze and Investigate: Once the diagram is populated, the team can discuss the potential causes, identify the most likely ones, and plan further investigation (perhaps using 5 Whys on the most probable causes or gathering data via Tallyfy Analytics).
+- Analyze and investigate: Discuss the most likely causes and plan next steps - perhaps running 5 Whys on the top suspects or gathering data via Tallyfy Analytics.

-Tallyfy Tip for Fishbone Diagrams: While Tallyfy doesn’t have a built-in Fishbone tool, you can create one collaboratively on a whiteboard (physical or virtual) and then attach a photo or summary of the diagram to a relevant Tallyfy task or process template description.
-The insights gained can inform improvements to your Tallyfy process.
+Tallyfy tip for Fishbone Diagrams: Tallyfy doesn’t have a built-in Fishbone tool, but you can create one on a whiteboard (physical or virtual) and attach a photo or summary to a relevant Tallyfy task or template description.
+The insights can then drive improvements in your process.

-While 5 Whys and Fishbone work well for straightforward issues, complex problems may require more sophisticated approaches:
+The 5 Whys and Fishbone work well for straightforward issues.
+Harder problems may need these additional approaches:

 The Pareto Principle (80/20 rule) suggests that 80% of problems come from 20% of causes.
-This powerful insight helps prioritize improvement efforts.
+This helps you prioritize where to spend your effort.

 - Collect data: Track problem frequency over time (defect types, customer complaints, error categories)